vh8t/MacroDeck/README.md

 - Open-source and customizable
 - Runs a local web server for easy remote access
 - Supports custom macros using YAML configuration files
-- Works on Linux with X11 (Wayland and Windows support planned)
+- Works on Linux with X11 and Wayland (Windows support planned)
-- Keyboard emulation and keybindings using X11
+- Keyboard emulation and keybindings
-- Sound manipulation with ALSA
+- Sound manipulation

 ## Installation
 ### Dependencies